-The Applied Learning Programme (ALP) in Environment Education is Punggol Secondary School’s distinctive niche programme.
+The Applied Learning Programme (ALP) in Environmental Sustainability is Punggol Secondary School’s distinctive niche programme.
 The ALP allows students to connect knowledge across subject disciplines, stretch their imagination and apply knowledge to real-world problems.

 Our Vision: Harmony between Science and Nature

 To achieve this common vision, we guide our students one step at a time for every step leaves a print.